-- 3.8 The Applicant must be able to demonstrate to the satisfaction of ARENA that the majority of the Project activities will take place in Australia. - 3.9 No more than 10 per cent of any ARENA funds awarded to a single Project may be spent overseas, with the exception of the purchase or use of equipment and materials.
+- 3.7 The Applicant must be able to demonstrate to the satisfaction of ARENA that the majority of the Project activities will take place in Australia. - 3.8 No more than 10 per cent of the total Project Budget may be spent overseas, with the exception of the purchase or use of equipment and materials.
 ARENA may consider a specific request to increase this cap.
 Any such request should be made in writing at the EOI stage with an explanation of why Project research and development activity conducted overseas: - a. cannot be done in Australia; and/or - b. would benefit from being performed outside Australia.